-Any car that deviates from this route beyond the tolerance may be subjected to a 10-minute penalty, which will be imposed by the clerk of the course after examination of the circumstances of the infringement.
+Any car that deviates from this route beyond the tolerance may be subjected to a 10-minute penalty which will be imposed by the Clerk of Course after examination of the circumstances of the infringement.

 41. SUPER SPECIAL STAGES

 41.4 FAILURE TO COMPLETE A SUPER SPECIAL STAGE